Pablo-source/Basic-Shiny-app/README.md

 > **git clone https://github.com/Pablo-source/Basic-Shiny-app.git**

-Navigate to the cloned repo, then open Rproject by clicking on the **Shiny-app-using-COVID-data.Rproj** file.
+Navigate to the cloned repo, then open Rproject by clicking on the **Basic-Shiny-app.Rproj** file.
 This will display the Shiny app files on your "Files" tab in RStudio.

 2-3.
 Run **renv::restore()** in a new Rscript.
 The first time the app finshed running, I captured its final state using **renv::snapshot()**
 To ensure all required packages are loaded, we reinstall exact packages declared in the project lockfile renv.lock.